buildLittleWorlds/applied-AI/src/content/docs/chapters/evaluation-metrics.md

    - Adherence to specified style (e.g., indie rock)
    - Proper use of literary devices (e.g., metaphors, internal rhymes)

-2. Melody Generation
+2. World-Building
-   - Catchiness of the melody
+- Originality of the concept
-   - Fit with specified genre
+- Internal consistency of the world
-   - Harmonic complexity
+- Potential for inspiring multiple song ideas
-   - Rhythmic interest
+- Emotional resonance of the setting
-   - Potential for development into a full song
+- Relevance to intended themes or messages

 3. Album Art Design
    - Visual appeal